Ketamine: Depression

+The antidepressant effect of ketamine appears to be stronger and more sustained for racemic ketamine, while the effects of esketamine are smaller and may diminish after treatment ends.

+Other uses

 Seizures

 Ketamine is used to treat status epilepticus that has not responded to standard treatments, but only case studies and no randomized controlled trials support its use.

+Agitation

+Ketamine is used to treat acute agitation, aggression, and excited delirium in pre-hospital and emergency settings, including symptoms refractory to other drugs such as antipsychotics and benzodiazepines.

 Asthma

 Ketamine has been suggested as a possible therapy for children with severe acute asthma who do not respond to standard treatment.
-This is due to its bronchodilator effects.
+This is due to its bronchodilator effects in the respiratory system.
 A 2012 Cochrane review found there were minimal adverse effects reported, but the limited studies showed no significant benefit.

 Contraindications

 Some major contraindications for ketamine are: